 Bill Martinov, Michelle Lovitt, Jim Wolfe and Kevin Fitzgerald personally oversee all athletes' development from the beginning of their Notre Dame careers.
 As freshmen, and again annually, athletes are tested in various areas to determine their bodies' physical condition.
 After these tests are completed, the athlete receives a personal program.
 The coaches are then able to monitor each individual's progress by both personal supervision and computer.

 Though the Haggar Fitness Center has the capacity to hold approximately 100 athletes at one time, the strength and conditioning staff like to limit that number to 20 so they are able to personally oversee everyone's workouts.
 In addition to this supervision, each athlete's workout is recorded on a custom-designed Macintosh software system.
-This allows the staff to send workout cards to those athletes who are living at home for
+This allows the staff to send workout cards to those athletes who are living at home for the summer.

 Despite this emphasis on individuality, every athlete's program encompasses the same four categories: speed and strength development, conditioning, flexibility and nutrition education.
 Each area is essential in determining an athlete's complete athleticism.